Pras7616533/Unique_calculator/README.md

 4. Follow the on-screen instructions to select a base and perform operations.

+## more information

+folder Bash and XHTML folders are the example that means you can rewrite this code into several languages

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.